03/02/2023

 Highlights of the 3 Passes Trek

-Kala Patthar (5,545m) – One of the best viewpoints to witness Mount Everest up close.
-The sunrise or sunset views from Kalapathar are unforgettable. #Kalapatthar
+Kala Patthar is considered one of the best viewpoints to witness Mount Everest up close.
+The sunrise or sunset views from this spot are magical, casting golden light over the Himalayan peaks and glaciers below.

 Tips for a Successful 3 Passes Trek